XIECHO/quan/README.md

 We only support 0-1 measure now, and we will offer some other measurements
 ### Classical control
 input: number of executions

-It means we can test the program some times and Qsimulation will offer the final distribution of statistics.
+It means we can test the program some times and QSimulation will offer the final distribution of statistics.
-## red box area
+## nav
-Qsimulation presents seven functions : import , save , restart, run, circuit, cirnext ,cirback
+QSimulation presents some functions : import , save , restart, run, circuit, cirnext ,cirback, bloch

 - import : you can import the program to the editor
 - save : you can save the program